domi413/DigCod_python_scripts/README.md

 This repository contains a collection of Python scripts designed for use with the TI-Nspire calculator.

 **Note:** You may have to use a TI-nspire CX II, the older version TI-nspire CX may not support python scripts.
-It requires OS 5.20 or greater, the older TI-nspire CX can only be updated up to version ~ 4.5
+It requires OS 5.20 or greater, the older TI-nspire CX can only be updated up to version ~ 4.5.
+You might take a look at [Ndless](https://ndless.me/)

 The reason I don't upload these scripts to the _Studentenportal_ is that they are likely to be removed.
 The _Studentenportal_ is monitored by lecturers who delete not allowed stuff.
 These scripts aren't currently illegal, but they could become because they make the exam much easier.